aaronpenne/mark-forster-archive/_posts/2008-02-28-dreams-the-underestimated-book.md

 **Author:** Hannah
 **Date:** April 27, 2008 at 17:58

 I have found that this book is one I come back to every now and then as a way to focus what I am aiming for.
-The idea of having a clear vision of where you want to be seems to work well over time - and comparing your present situation to that vision to see what needs to change can also be helpful in ensuring your goals/projects are actually going to get you where you want to be.
-It is also helpful in making sure you trim back those committments that don't move you in the right direction, however worthwhile they may seem in and of themselves - there are only 24 hours in the day and you can only do so much!The dialoguing is something I have only recently started to use in earnest having seen it also mentioned elsewhere.
+The idea of having a clear vision of where you want to be seems to work well over time - and comparing your present situation to that vision to see what needs to change can also be helpful in ensuring your goals/projects are actually going to get you where you want to be.It is also helpful in making sure you trim back those committments that don't move you in the right direction, however worthwhile they may seem in and of themselves - there are only 24 hours in the day and you can only do so much!The dialoguing is something I have only recently started to use in earnest having seen it also mentioned elsewhere.
 My method is maybe just a little different but probably in the same vein (Mark, correct me if I'm wrong here!).
 I think of something I want to achieve then one of the 'voices' takes the form of an interiewer asking the future self (voice 2) how I managed to achieve the particular goal.
 The first time I tried it I was amazed at what I came up with - I was writing in a journal type situation.
 It seems to reveal insights into how you can go about achieving goals and projects that somehow ordinary thinking doesn't seem to produce.I don't know if any of this sheds any light on the 'Dreams' book and sometimes you have to be in the right frame of mind to get the most from some books, but I hope my experiences help to explain it in some way.Good luck

 ---